zorantica/dome/README.md

 - Oracle APEX 19.2 or newer

 ## How to install the DOME
-It is strongly recommended to install DOME into a separate database schema.
+It is strongly recommended to install the DOME in a separate database schema.
 This approach minimizes intrusion into your development schemas and eliminates the need for granting any unnecessary permissions.

-The script for a DOME user creation named [DOME_DB_user.sql](install/DOME_DB_user.sql)can be located in the install folder.
+For a DOME user creation You may use the script named [DOME_DB_user.sql](install/DOME_DB_user.sql) located in the [install](install) folder.

 ### The Installation or Upgrade Process
 In order to install a DOME just import the application in Your desired workspace and install supporting objects.